 TAILOR IT… Can’t stress this enough.
-Like Superman can’t solve all the world’s problems!!
 One general CV is not suitable for all the jobs you are applying for.
-Go through job specifications and highlight your skills and experience accordingly.
-Pick up keywords and show how you are the perfect fit for the role.
+Go through each job specification and highlight your skills and experience accordingly.
+Use the right keywords and show how you are the perfect fit for the role.

 - Structure It:

-First Profile, Education then start from recent experience and end it with previous experience which is not older than 10 years, last but not least specify your skills.
+First; profile, education then recent experience and end it with previous experience which is not older than 10 years, last but not least specify your skills.
 Use basic fonts like Arial and embolden important information like degree, title, and company.

 It’s your time to shine, don’t forget to brag out your achievements in your previous roles.
 Focus on accomplishments instead of responsibilities.
 Write success stories that made a high impact on your team and company but don’t forget to keep it relevant and specific to the job you are applying for.